-The sponge is really easy to make and the secret to making it so light and angelic are the whipped egg whites that are added to the cake batter.
+The sponge is really easy to make and the secret to making it so light and angelic is the whipped egg whites that are added to the cake batter.
 As I was using fairly absorbent coconut flour in the cake, it was important to add enough fat to avoid dryness.
 I used softened butter but coconut oil or light olive oil will work just as well for a paleo, dairy-free version.

 The cake will keep for close to a week, especially if you keep the leftovers in the fridge.
 It can be frozen too, although I wonder if it’s better to freeze the cooked sponge without the drizzle over it.
 Let me know if you try freezing it as ours didn’t last that long.

 Serve it slightly warm or cold, up to you.
 I like it with a side of coconut or Greek yoghurt on the side and lots of berries.
 You can also decorate it with coconut cream frosting for an even more impressive look.